SandyRodger/LS170-171/L2_the_transport_layer.md

 - This solution covers the fundamental principles of reliable data-transfer
   - In-order delivery: Data is received in the order it was sent.
   - Error detection: Corrupt data is detected with a checksum.
-  - Handling data-loss: Lost data is resent using a system of acknowledgements and time-outs.
+  - Handling data-loss: Lost data is re-sent using a system of acknowledgements and time-outs.
   - Handling duplication: duplicate data is eliminated with an idempotency token system.
 - The solution is effective, but inefficient.
 We can mitigate this inefficiency with: